-One of my favorite things about traveling through South America is that you can be in the middle a bustling metropolis one minute, and about 30 minutes later finding yourself in a forest setting with few others in sight.
+One of my favorite things about traveling through South America is that you can be in the middle of a bustling metropolis one minute, and about 30 minutes later find yourself in a forest setting with few others in sight.

 You get all of the comforts of a great city – ease of getting around, great food, interesting museums, and the ability to step back and relax in nature – the best of both worlds.